uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 $EY-undergraduate$

-A full-time bachelor’s degree leading to EYTS for those studying for a degree in an early childhood-related subject.
-Tuition fee loans are available from [Student Finance England
+A full-time bachelor’s degree in an early childhood-related subject leading to EYTS.
+[Tuition fee loans are available from Student Finance England
 (SFE)](https://www.gov.uk/student-finance).

 $EY-graduate$